Paddy Roy Bates

-Patrick Roy Bates (29 August 1921 – 9 October 2012), also known as Prince Roy of Sealand, was a British pirate radio broadcaster and micronationalist, who founded the Principality of Sealand.
+Patrick Roy Bates (29 August 1921 – 9 October 2012), self-styled as Prince Roy of Sealand, was a British pirate radio broadcaster and micronationalist, who founded the self-proclaimed Principality of Sealand.

 Early life

-Bates was born in Ealing, London in 1921.
+Bates was born in Ealing, Middlesex, in 1921.
 He served in the British Army during World War II, rising to the rank of major, and was injured several times.
 He served in the Battle of Monte Cassino in the Italian campaign, and had been with the Eighth Army in North Africa.
 He then became a fisherman.

 Radio Essex

-He then moved into broadcasting via a pirate radio.
-In 1965, he ousted the pirate station Radio City staff who had occupied Knock John Tower, a Maunsell Sea Fort (a World War II British naval defence platform).
+He then moved into broadcasting via pirate radio.
+In 1965, he ousted the pirate station Radio City staff who had occupied Knock John Fort, a Maunsell Sea Fort (a World War II British naval defence platform).

 Using the military equipment that was left on the platform, Bates used an old United States Air Force radio beacon to broadcast his station.
-From Knock John Tower, he ran Radio Essex from 1965 to 1966 and succeeded in becoming the first pirate radio station to provide 24-hour entertainment.
+From Knock John Fort, he ran Radio Essex from 1965 to 1966 and succeeded in becoming the first pirate radio station to provide 24-hour entertainment.

 The station changed its name in October 1966 to Britain's Better Music Station (BBMS) after Bates had been convicted of violating Section One of the Wireless Telegraphy Act 1949.
 Bates was then fined £100 for his continued illegal broadcasting.
 Due to insufficient funds, BBMS went off the air on Christmas Day in 1966.

 Formation of Sealand

 Bates moved his operation to the nearby Roughs Tower, another Maunsell Fort further out beyond the then boundary of the United Kingdom's territorial waters, but, despite having the necessary equipment, he never began broadcasting again.

-On 14 August 1967, the Marine Broadcasting Offences Act of 1967 came into effect which forbade broadcasting from certain marine structures, namely platforms such as Bates's.
+On 14 August 1967, the Marine, &c., Broadcasting (Offences) Act 1967 came into effect which forbade broadcasting from certain marine structures, namely platforms such as Bates's.
 19 days later, on 2 September 1967, Bates declared the independence of Roughs Tower and deemed it the Principality of Sealand.

 Ronan O'Rahilly of another pirate radio station, Radio Caroline, along with a small group of men, tried to storm the platform that Bates claimed.
-Bates and company used petrol bombs and guns to thwart O'Rahilly's attempt.
+Bates and his associates used petrol bombs and guns to thwart O'Rahilly's attempt.
 As a result of the conflict, the Royal Navy went to Roughs Tower and were the recipients of warning shots fired by Bates's son, Michael, when they entered what Bates claimed to be Sealand's territorial waters.

 Bates and his son were arrested and charged in a British court with weapons charges.
 The court threw out the case, claiming that the British court did not have jurisdiction over international affairs as Roughs Tower lay beyond the territorial waters of Britain.

 Bates took this as de facto recognition of Sealand and seven years later issued a constitution, flag, and national anthem, among other things, for the Principality of Sealand.